Visas for entrepreneurs

 UK Visas and Immigration may interview you as part of your Entrepreneur visa application (UKVI).

-Suppose you are currently a Tier 1 Post-Study Work migrant in the UK.
-In that case, you can only switch to the Tier 1 Entrepreneur category if you started a business before July 11, 2014, have been continuously engaged in business activity since then, and are working in an occupation with a National Qualifications Framework level 4 or higher.
+If you are currently a Tier 1 Post-Study Work migrant in the UK, you can only switch to the Tier 1 Entrepreneur category if you started a business before July 11, 2014, have been continuously engaged in business activity since then, and are working in an occupation with a National Qualifications Framework level 4 or higher.

 Tier 1 Entrepreneur Visa applications in the United Kingdom

-To keep your status as a UK as a Tier 1 Entrepreneur, you must demonstrate that you:
+To keep your status as a Tier 1 Entrepreneur, you must demonstrate that you:

 - You must also demonstrate to the Home Office that you genuinely want and are capable of running a UK business and have a feasible and legitimate business strategy.